How to Reduce Hiring Bias Using Applicant Tracking Systems

 Stage 1: Job Description Language

 AI models trained on historical hiring data inherit historical bias.
-Forbes (2026) cites research showing that AI hiring systems often inherit or exacerbate human biases embedded in training data because models are trained on historical hiring decisions which themselves reflect decades of inequitable practices.
+Forbes (2026) cites research showing that AI hiring systems often inherit or exacerbate human biases embedded in training data because models are trained on historical hiring decisions that reflect decades of inequitable practices.

 AI-analyzed video interviews introduce additional bias vectors: lighting, accent, camera quality, and background environment all influence AI scoring in ways that correlate with socioeconomic status and ethnicity.
 If your ATS integrates a video screening tool, it requires its own independent bias audit separate from the core ATS review.